 Something isn’t working during my stay.

 If the dishwasher goes on the fritz or you can’t get the Wi-Fi to work, contact your host directly to get it fixed or arrange for a partial refund.
 If the host doesn’t respond or isn’t able to resolve the issue within 72 hours, you can ask Airbnb to step in and mediate.
+You even have up to 60 days after your reservation’s checkout date to submit a Resolution Center request.

 Unhappy with the final resolution?
 Share your experience in a review after your stay.
 Will it help solve your problem?
 No, but it may help future guests avoid a similar headache.